Walker¶

 This function converts a list of points to their respective points in the minimap.
 This is extremely useful if you want to be sure you are within an area.
 To make a polygon or a polygon array easily you can use Simba/Includes/WaspLib/tools/walkerpolygon.simba.

-This are TRSWalker methods so they will exist both on TRSWalker and TRSWalker.
+This are TWalker methods so they will exist both on TWalker and TWalker.

 Example: